Money Smart Alliance

-The FDIC recognizes organizations that significantly contribute to the delivery of Money Smart to consumers and small businesses through the Money Smart Alliance Program.
+The FDIC recognizes organizations that contribute to the delivery of the Money Smart curriculum to consumers and small businesses through the Money Smart Alliance Program.

-Alliance members agree to use or promote the Money Smart curriculum.
-This is done by teaching Money Smart or training others to teach it.
-Alliance members also provide feedback to the FDIC that can help improve the Money Smart program, such as successful ways they use the program.
+Alliance members agree to use or promote the Money Smart curriculum by teaching Money Smart or training others to teach it.
+Alliance members also provide feedback, and successful uses of the program, to the FDIC to help improve the Money Smart program.

 The FDIC welcomes these types of organizations to join the Money Smart Alliance:

 - Federally insured financial institutions